 Additional Background to this Recommendation

-The Working Group believes that an IGO’s reliance on its compliance with the Article 6ter procedure for the limited purpose of demonstrating standing will not necessarily result in an increased number of complaints, in view of the other factors to be considered by an IGO prior to filing a complaint (such as the need to submit to the Mutual Jurisdiction clause of the UDRP and URS, which may be interpreted to implicate any jurisdictional immunity an IGO may have) and the other substantive components of the UDRP and URS that will still need to be proven.
-The Working Group also believes that these considerations more than offset the likelihood that the number and range of IGOs that may rely on compliance with Article 6ter to demonstrate standing will be different from, and potentially larger than, the list of IGOs provided to ICANN by the GAC in 2013 and as may be updated by the GAC from time to time.
+The Working Group believes that an IGO’s seeking to rely on its compliance with the Article 6ter procedure for the limited purpose of demonstrating standing will not necessarily result in an increased number of complaints, in view of the other factors to be considered by an IGO prior to filing a complaint (such as the need to submit to the Mutual Jurisdiction clause of the UDRP and URS, which may be interpreted to implicate any jurisdictional immunity an IGO may have) and the other substantive components of the UDRP and URS that will still need to be proven.
+The Working Group continues to believe that these considerations more than offset the likelihood that the number and range of IGOs that may seek to rely on compliance with Article 6ter to demonstrate standing will be different from, and potentially larger than, the list of IGOs provided to ICANN by the GAC in 2013 and as may be updated by the GAC from time to time.

 From the start, the Working Group was aware that Article 6ter does not in and of itself confer substantive legal rights, or national trademark rights, on an IGO, although the Working Group believed that its inclusion in an international treaty nevertheless signaled a desire by States to afford some level of protection against unauthorized third party attempts to register an IGO’s name or acronym as a trademark.
 Thus, and for the limited purpose of demonstrating that an IGO has the standing to file a complaint under the UDRP and URS, the Working Group originally considered this to be sufficiently analogous to the corresponding requirement in the trademark law context that the complainant possess rights in a trademark.

-Specific comments were received in response to the Working Group’s preliminary recommendation on this point, expressing concern that this could have the effect of equalizing a treaty notification procedure to trademark rights when the Article 6ter process does not have any substantive legal effect and is moreover not consistently applied by all States that are obliged to comply.
+Specific comments were received in response to the Working Group’s preliminary recommendation on this point, expressing concern that this could have the effect of elevating a treaty notification procedure to amount to trademark rights when the Article 6ter process does not have any substantive legal effect and is moreover not consistently applied by all States that are obliged to comply.
 Although several other commentators supported the Working Group’s initial view, after careful review the Working Group concluded that the weight of the comments against its preliminary recommendation was more persuasive, especially as the favorable comments generally did not address the specific problems that were noted as a consequence of relying on Article 6ter.
 The Working Group also took into account the significant time that was spent at ICANN58 (in March 2017) and ICANN59 (in June 2017) discussing the legal implications and consequences of relying on Article 6ter for standing, where other community participants (including several with relevant legal expertise) expressed serious doubts about the advisability of retaining the original recommendation on standing.

-To better assist the community in understanding how the Working Group came to its initial conclusion, the Working Group’s previous consideration of Article 6ter has been excerpted from the Initial Report as Annex [ ] to this Final Report.
+To better assist the community in understanding how the Working Group came to its initial conclusion, the Working Group’s previous consideration of Article 6ter has been excerpted from the Initial Report as Annex G to this Final Report.
 To view the comments received and discussions that took place over whether and how to modify that preliminary recommendation, please refer to the documents described and links provided in Section 7.2.

 The final consensus level achieved for Recommendation #2: CONSENSUS